asumagic/angelsea/README.md

 - macOS x86-64
 - MSVC x86-64

-32-bit x86 is not planned as it is not supported by MIR.
+32-bit platform support are not planned as it is not supported by MIR.
+If you require 32-bit support, you may have to use [BlindMindStudio's JIT](https://github.com/BlindMindStudios/AngelScript-JIT-Compiler).

 ## Clone & Build